Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Introduction

 The tests were conducted at the gamma facility of INER\footnote{Institute of Nuclear Energy Research, Tauyuan, Taiwan}, which employs an array of Co-60 pellets of $\diameter 10$~mm, in a configuration measuring $45 \times 300$ cm$^2$.
 The Co-60 array is submerged in a deep pool filled with demineralized water when not in use, and is raised into a shielded compartment during irradiation service.
 The irradiations of fibers were conducted at dose rates ranging from 3~Gy(SiO$_2$)/hr to 1.4 kGy(SiO$_2$)/hr by adjusting the distances between the samples and the Co-60 array.

-The cumulated ionizing doses were calibrated using Alanine dosimeters attached on the fibers, which were subsequently measured with an EPR analyzer to determine doses with 1~\% precision.
-For Co-60 gamma rays with energies of 1.17 MeV and 1.33 MeV, the mass-energy absorption coefficients of Alanine and SiO$_2$ are comparable.
+The cumulated ionizing doses were calibrated using Alanine dosimeters attached to the fibers, which were subsequently measured with an EPR analyzer\footnote{ Bruker EMS-104 electron paramagnetic resonance analyzer} to determine doses with a precision of 1~\%.
+For Co-60 gamma rays with energies of 1.17 MeV and 1.33 MeV, the mass-energy absorption coefficients for Alanine and SiO$_2$ are comparable.
 The dose conversion factor applied is 1~Gy(SiO$_2$) = 0.93~Gy(Alanine) \cite{Ravotti}.

-The amount of radiation-induced defects within the fibers depend on the dose rate and the fiber temperature.
-The utilization of fibers in high-energy experimental environments is considered for low temperatures and high dose rates.
+The amount of radiation-induced defects in the fibers depends on the dose rate and the temperature of the fiber.
+The use of fibers in high-energy experimental environments is considered for low temperatures and high dose rates.